smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure parameter names will add the prefixed with the given value (regardless of casing).

-.. option:: ParameterShortSizeThreshold
+.. option:: ParameterIgnoredRegexp

-    Identifier naming checks won't be enforced for parameter names having a length less than or equal to this setting.
+    Identifier naming checks won't be enforced for parameter names matching this regular expression.

 .. option:: ParameterSuffix